 Failure to follow these policies and/or act in accordance with University policy may result in subsequent conduct hearings, disciplinary sanctions, and potential eviction.
-For more information about the Student Conduct Process and behavioral repercussions please see below and/or download the Rights and Responsibilities and Resident AY Housing Agreement.
+For more information about the Student Conduct Process and behavioral repercussions please see below.

 Intoxication – Being intoxicated in an HRE facility or property, regardless of the location of consumption, is a policy violation if the person is under the influence of alcohol to a degree that the person may endanger themselves or another person in a public place or in a private place where the person unreasonably disturbs other persons.
 This can include but is not limited to the need for medical transport based on excessive alcohol consumption.
 (This policy is based on Utah Criminal Code, 76-9-601)